Lenovo IdeaPad 5 2-in-1

 Gobs of storage space, on account that the missus doesn’t really handle storage management well LOL

-There are only so few laptop manufacturers these days on retail here that offer touchscreens with stylus support, with the two that come immediately to mind being Lenovo’s IdeaPads, and also Microsoft Surface Pros.
-The latter is just 13″ in display and carrying Snapdragon processors.
+There are only so few laptop manufacturers these days on retail here that offer touchscreens with stylus support, with the two that come immediately to mind being Lenovo’s IdeaPads and also Microsoft Surface Pros.
+The latter is just 13″ in display and carries Snapdragon processors.
 The wife would never be happy with a 13″ screen, and I didn’t want to deal with possible app issues with Snapdragon processors later.
 So, Lenovo IdeaPad it was.
-The wife doesn’t do demanding loads on laptops normally – just office productivity and whatever teacher software her school wants her to use.
-Aside from that the laptop would need to be touchscreen and stylus-enabled, I also looked specifically for something with an OLED screen – who doesn’t like deep contrast-y blacks when watching media – and also a ultra low voltage processor to offer good battery life.
+The wife doesn’t normally run demanding workloads on laptops — just office productivity software and whatever teacher software her school wants her to use.
+Aside from the laptop needing to be touchscreen and stylus-enabled, I also looked specifically for something with an OLED screen — who doesn’t like deep contrast-y blacks when watching media — and also an ultra low voltage processor to offer good battery life.

-So, I selected the Lenovo IdeaPad 5 2-in-1 and with the Intel 120UĀ processor.
-This is actually a last year model, but priced at just SGD1,019 is a fantastic bargain for its specifications:
+So, I selected the Lenovo IdeaPad 5 2-in-1 with the Intel 120U processor.
+This is actually a last year’s model, but priced at just SGD1,019 it is a fantastic bargain for its specifications:

 16GB RAM, which is par for the course for this class of laptops